Your global partner in establishing a legal entity in Saudi Arabia

 - Do not want to damage your relationship with governmental bureaucracies in Saudi Arabia

 Labor regulations and other compliance matters in Saudi Arabia are often complex and may come as a surprise to many foreign investors who are not accustomed to these rigid practices.
-New Horizons Global Partners provides comprehensive PEO solutions that allow you to quickly deploy your staff while maintaining costs within your budget.
+Horizons provides comprehensive PEO solutions that allow you to quickly deploy your staff while maintaining costs within your budget.
 Through this arrangement, you contact with us to employ and pay your staff in Saudi Arabia.

-New Horizons takes on all legal responsibility for these employees as the official Employer of Record, including:
+Horizons takes on all legal responsibility for these employees as the official Employer of Record, including:

 - Sponsoring employees on work permits